sopherapps/hymns-api/README.md

 - Any shared utility functions are found in the `utils` package or module in the package where they are needed e.g. services can have its own `utils`, api can also have its own `utils`, even the entire project can have its own `utils`.
+- The `tests` package mirrors the folder structure followed by the project, but with `test_` prefixes on the module names.

 ## Acknowledgements